ISURA Scientific Advisory Committee

 Dr. Kingsley Donkor obtained his M.Sc. and Ph.D. in Analytical Chemistry from the University of Alberta.
 Dr. Donkor’s research program focuses on developing rapid and sensitive analytical methods in capillary electrophoresis, chromatography, and mass spectrometry for the characterization of antimicrobial peptides (lantibiotics), food and agricultural products and environmental samples.
 Dr. Donkor has experience using analytical chemistry instrumentations such as capillary electrophoresis, liquid chromatography-mass spectrometry, gas chromatography-mass spectrometry, matrix assisted laser desorption ionization-mass spectrometry and also has working knowledge of Chemometrics.

-Dr. Tim Green, PhD, MSc, BSc, Adjunct Professor, University of British Columbia
+Dr. Tim Green, PhD, MSc, BSc, Affiliate Professor, University of British Columbia, Vancouver, BC

 Dr. Lamers joined The University of British Columbia (UBC) in 2010 as Canada Research Chair in Human Nutrition and Vitamin Metabolism.
 Since then, she has established an internationally recognized nutritional biomarker laboratory that mainly uses liquid chromatography-tandem mass spectrometry for targeted metabolomics.